1. What’s your story? Where are you from?

 My name is Lisa and I was born in a small town in the north of Germany.
 Since I can remember I’ve been drawing and creating things.
 I even remember that I always wanted to make my own horse magazine (I think I was 10 when I totally was into horses).
 So I thought to become a graphic designer after school.
 While studying, I realized that illustration is the only thing I’ve ever wanted to do and I started focusing on it.
 Last year I moved to Hamburg where I’m currently doing my Master’s degree in illustration.

 2. Tell us about your aesthetic.

 I love bright colors and bold shapes.
-I put lots of effort in the characters and their movements.
+I put lots of effort into the characters and their movements.
 Others have said that my work is dynamic.
-Lately I’m trying to reduce shapes.
+Lately, I’m trying to reduce shapes.
 My aim is to abstract them until they’re as minimalistic but clear and unique as possible.